julianladisch/paia-wiki/Confirmations.md

 The confirmation request, if given by `doc.confirm`, MUST include all confirmations, including those already confirmed by the client with a confirmation response.
 It's up to the client how to show multiple confirmations (step-by-step, all-in-one-screen...).

-The field `doc.error` MUST also be given if `doc.confirm` exists (for backwards compatibility with clients not aware of confirmations)
+The field `doc.error` MUST also be given if `doc.confirm` exists (for backwards compatibility with clients not aware of confirmations).

 ## confirmation response